 Liya Kebede, currently a famous model as well, plays Waris Dirie in this Ethiopian movie.
 It is a harrowing tale encompassing topics such as FGM or female genital mutilation and child marriage.

 Waris Dirie was circumcised at 3 and a child bride by 13.
 Subject to all these misfortunes, she finds a way out and moves to the United States and becomes a super model.
 She is also strongly against FGM and is in the fight to see its end.

-As a conservative country in many respects this movie sheds light on various cultural aspects.
-Temptation plays a key role in this movie as the stars in the movie attempt to bypass the romance but find it difficult indeed.
+As a conservative people in many respects this movie sheds light on various cultural aspects.

 The title of this movie means “the crazy and street smart kid”.